ambianic/ambianic-docs/docs-md/developers/e2e-manual-testing.md

 # End to end manual testing

-In addition to executing automated unit tests for each project module and integrated tests across modules, we occasionally need to manually walk through the end user experience with the system end to end.
+In addition to writing automated unit tests for each project module and integrated tests across modules, we occasionally need to manually walk through the system to experience it the same way as an end user would.
 Manual testing sometimes leads to discovering new issues that can be then covered with new automated tests.

-Following is the recommended way to manually test an Ambianic system end to end in development mode, but as close as possible to realistic conditions.
+Following is the recommended way to manually test an Ambianic system end to end in development mode, but as close as possible to realistic deployment conditions.

 First, start the Ambianic UI and Ambianic Edge gitpod environments.
 If you haven't done this before, then follow [these instructions](https://docs.ambianic.ai/developers/development-environment/).